adapta-project/adapta-gtk-theme/README.md

 An adaptive Gtk+ theme based on Material Design Guidelines.

-02 Sep 2018
+02 Oct 2018
 -----------
 # [Important]
-# Today, I locked "Issues", "Pull Requests" and all of our daily developments for current 3.94 series until next-gen lands.
+# Reverted all changes to 3.94.0.x and I will move to somewhere else.

 Before using Adapta
 -------------------